MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 1. Review all user activity for other indicators of compromise.
 1. Review the resources created or modified by the user and verify that they conform with your organization's policies.

+### Suspicious creation activity for cloud region (preview)

+Activities indicating that a user performed an unusual resource creation action in an uncommon AWS region when compared to the baseline learned.
+Resource creation in uncommon cloud regions could indicate an attempt to perform a malicious activity such as crypto mining operations from within your organization.

+**Learning period**

+Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts are not triggered for any new locations.

+**TP**, **B-TP**, or **FP**?

+To improve accuracy and alert only when there is a strong indication of a breach, this detection establishes a baseline on each environment in the organization to reduce **B-TP** incidents.

+- **TP**: If you're able to confirm that the creation activities were not performed by a legitimate user.

+    **Recommended action**: Suspend the user, reset their password, and scan all devices for malicious threats.
+Review all user activity for other indicators of compromise and explore the scope of impact.
+In addition, contact the user, confirm their legitimate actions, and then make sure you disable or delete any compromised cloud resources.
+- **B-TP**: If after your investigation, you're able to confirm that the administrator was authorized to perform these creation activities.

+    **Recommended action**: Dismiss the alert.

+**Understand the scope of the breach**

+1. Review all user activity for other indicators of compromise.
+1. Review the resources created and verify that they conform with your organization's policies.

 ## Persistence alerts